-Each year at the end of January, the division provides you an IRS Form 1099-R. Your annual taxable income is shown in the taxable amount box (Box 2a).
+At the end of January each year, the division provides you an IRS Form 1099-R. Your annual taxable income is shown in the taxable amount box (Box 2a).
 You should use this form when you file your income tax return.